ThiwakarS/PIX2PIX-GAN/README.md

 - Loss tracking for both generator and discriminator
 - Automatic model checkpointing

+## Dataset
+For the dataset part, I havent Included any files cause, it was way to large. you can download it from any internet source, which seems somewhat accurate, to human eye.

 ## Results

 The model shows promising results after 5-6 epochs, demonstrating: